WinstonKamau/database-configuration/README.md

 # Description

-The automation scripts above are separated into two:
+The automation scripts in this repository are separated into two:

 1. Configuration Management with Chef.
 The purpose of this step is to use chef scripts to configure our compute engine database nodes.
 Our Chef setup includes the following:
     - Chef Work Station: This work station exists locally on the computer where this repository has been cloned.
 In this work station, this is where you are able to make updates to the postgres_database and postgres_database_standby cookbooks.
 The cookbooks are located under the cookbooks directory.
 These cookbooks are used to easily allow change and configuration management on our database setup.
     - Chef Infrastructure Server: This is a server where cookbooks are uploaded to.
-This server is where our database nodes are managed, by running a chef client on the nodes.The results of the runs are stored in this server so ensure that the data on each of the database nodes is kept up to date.
+This server is where our database nodes are managed.
+A chef client will run the cookbooks on the chef insfrastructure server on the nodes.
+The results of the client runs are then stored on the infrastructure.
+For future runs, the chef client will check in on the chef infrastructure server to determine what new changes need to be updated based on previous runs made.
     - Chef Nodes: These are the compute engines where we setup our Master and Slave databases.

 2. Infrastructure Automation with Terraform.